isabella232/siliconsalon.info/_pages/index.md

 One of the concerns going forward is that the lifespan of these algorithms is always limited, and by the time something has gone through full certification, half of its lifespan might already be gone!

+### On Cryptography

 "How many of the algorithms on this page are based on big-integer arithmetic and modulo?
 I think almost all of them."
 {: .notice--info}

 "Really, you can't do any decent work without RAM.
 You can't do any decent work without a secure RNG; that has to be a mandatory thing, not a bag on the side that people deal with later."
 {: .notice--info}

+"There are things that we should not be doing in any other way except software, like MPC.
+MPC has far more promise than reality now.
+The primitives that go into the hardware ought to be things like fast exponentiation, but not MPC.
+{: .notice--info}

 "Random numbers are always an after thought, and they can’t be an afterthought."
 {: .notice--info}

 "Using a randomness in a nonce is very different from using randomness for a key."
+{: .notice--info}

+### On Silicon Requests

+"I would like to see a Schnorr API that allows for a user supplied challenge hash, so it can be used for many different types of Schnorr signatures, including MuSig, FROST, and adaptor signatures."
+{: .notice--info}

+"I would throw in a vote for Ed25519/EdDSA, for authenticator/FIDO2 reasons.
+It is one of the authenticator methods specified by FIDO and is becoming more and more common."
+{: .notice--info}

+"End-user verification of entropy being truly random could be cool."
+{: .notice--info}

+"I also see a lot of the newer zero-knowledge proofs (ZKPs) are moving to 'trustless setups' where as long as there is one honest participant, or even with ROAST you can have a majority of malicious participants, yet the calculations can still happen.
+Can we bring some of that stuff down to the silicon so that even the silicon does not need to be as trusted?"
+{: .notice--info}

+"One idea is continuous verification and sampling of TRNGs.
+Or the ability to give some entropy into the chip and the chip then incorporates the third-party randomness along with its own internal randomness and then is able to prove that it did do this without revealing its seed randomness.
 {: .notice--info}

 ### 5. Threats & Countermeasures